hyper-expanse/dotfiles/personal-desktop.md

 Once those packages are installed, scroll back up to the list of primary dependencies and install the packages listed under _Ubuntu/Debian_.

+Once `vagrant-libvirt` has been installed, have vagrant install the plugin:
+* `vagrant plugin install vagrant-libvirt`

 ## LinuxBrew

 Navigate to the [LinuxBrew](https://github.com/Homebrew/linuxbrew) and install all the required packages for your Linux distribution.